axodotdev/cargo-dist/README.md

 cargo-dist is self-hosting, so just follow the usual [usage instructions](#usage-ci) and publish with `cargo release 1.0.0`!
 (Or whatever cooler version you prefer.)

-If that releases succeeds, we recommend updating the boostrap version of cargo-dist as a follow up:
+If that releases succeeds, we recommend updating the bootstrap version of cargo-dist as a follow up:

 * install the version of cargo-dist you just released by downloading the binary
 * edit cargo-dist-version in the root Cargo.toml to that version